Summing Up: 3 Easy Steps to Start a PCNA Chapter

 - Submit chapter paperwork and follow PCNA bylaws.

-- Support PCNA’s mission and goals at the local level by holding community programs, develop leaders, and through advocacy initiatives.
+- Support PCNA’s mission and goals at the local level.

 - Secure location and any food/beverage and audio/visual needs.